 Examen Philosophicum or equivalent.

-Students must attend at least 65 % of the lectures and seminars.
-Approved mandatory activites are valid until the end of the next course period.
-It is possible to hand in a new term paper the subsequent year without attending lectures and seminars for that year.
+The students must attend at least 65 % of the lectures and seminars.
+Approved obligaory activites are valid until the end of the next course period.
+It is possible to hand in a a new term paper the year after without following lectures and seminars.

 Reduction of credits: